-Mr. Li Hongyin was born in November, 1964.
-He holds master degree in Economics from Nankai University and Master of Science degree in Port Management from World Maritime University.
+Mr. Yang Xinzhai was born in November, 1962.
+He holds bachelor’s degree from Dalian Maritime University and Master of Science degree from World Maritime University.

 Mr. Esben Poulsson is Executive Chairman of ENESEL PTE.
 LTD., a Singapore based ship owning entity, of a fleet of large container vessels all under the Singapore Flag.
 He has worked in the maritime industry for over 45 years and has held a variety of senior management positions in Hong Kong, London, Copenhagen and Singapore.

 He is a Non-Executive Director of X-Press Feeders Ltd., Singapore, Nordic Shipholding A/S, Copenhagen, Batchfire Resources Pty.
 Ltd., Brisbane, Epic Gas Ltd., Singapore and of Finnlines PLc., Helsinki.
 He is also non-executive Chairman of Cambiaso Risso Asia Pte.
 Ltd., Singapore and of Tamar Shipmanagement Ltd., Hong Kong, and serves on the Board of the Maritime & Port Authority of Singapore (MPA).

 He is Chairman of the London-based International Chamber of Shipping and immediate past President (2019) of the Singapore Shipping Association.
 He is an Advisory Panel member of the Singapore Maritime Foundation.